huggingface/datasets/docs/source/loading_datasets.rst

 - parquet files (with the :obj:`parquet` script).
 - pandas pickled dataframe (with the :obj:`pandas` script).

-If you want to control better how your files are loaded, or if you have a file format exactly reproducing the file format for one of the datasets provided on the `Hugging Face Hub <https://huggingface.co/datasets>`__, it can be more flexible and simpler to create **your own loading script**, from scratch or by adapting one of the provided loading scripts.
-In this case, please go check the :doc:`add_dataset` chapter.
+If you want more fine-grained control on how your files are loaded or if you have a file format that matches the format for one of the datasets provided on the `Hugging Face Hub <https://huggingface.co/datasets>`__, it can be more  simpler to create **your own loading script**, from scratch or by adapting one of the provided loading scripts.
+In this case, please go check the :doc:`add_dataset` section.

 The :obj:`data_files` argument in :func:`datasets.load_dataset` is used to provide paths to one or several files.
 This argument currently accepts three types of inputs: